-Repertorisation is not only a mechanical process of counting rubrics and totaling marks obtained by a medicine, it also includes the logical steps to reach the repertory proper and finally differentiating the remedies with the help of Materia Medica.
+Repertorisation is not only a mechanical process of counting rubrics and totalling marks obtained by a medicine, it also includes the logical steps to reach the repertory proper and finally differentiating the remedies with the help of Materia Medica.
 Repertory follows the logic of Induction & Deduction.
 The steps to repertorisation start from case taking and end by finding out simillimum.
 They are:-

 1) Case taking.